prajwel/curvit/README.md

 Curvit is an open-source python package to produce light curves from UVIT (Ultraviolet Imaging Telescope) data.
 The events list from the **official UVIT L2 pipeline (version 6.3 onwards)** is required as an input to the package.
 If you have data from old official pipeline versions or other pipelines, please contact me, and we can try to figure out a solution!

+The software paper manuscript is accessible at https://arxiv.org/abs/2101.06377

 ## Installation

-Curvit is on the Python Package Index (PyPI) and you can install the package using `pip` as follows:
+Curvit is on the Python Package Index (PyPI) and you can install the package using [pip](https://pip.pypa.io/en/stable/) as follows:

 ```sh
 pip install curvit --user